cabal-club/cable-core.js/INDEXES.md

     (old scheme: !<hash>!<viewname>!<viewkey>! = 1 )

 ### Posts
 The posts view contains two different subviews, if you will.
-One that keeps track of hashes of `post/text`, the other which tracks `post/delete`.
+One that keeps track of hashes of `post/text` and `post/delete.
+The other keeps track of which deletes have happened in order to never ask for or persist those posts.

 #### `post/text` and `post/delete`
 The posts view maps channel name+time to a hash that resolves to either a